-Online Student Perceptions of Generative AI
+Online Student and Faculty Perceptions of Generative AI

 About

-Read the full report
+Read the full reports

 Download PDF

-Findings from the study
+Findings from the student survey

 Students demonstrated a deep knowledge of generative AI.